jumutc/SALSA.jl/docs/source/loss_functions.rst

 Loss Functions
 ==============

 This part of the package provides a description and mathematical background of the implemented loss functions.
 Every loss function can be supplied to ``salsa`` subroutines either directly (see :func:`salsa`) or passed within ``SALSAModel``.
-In the definitions below :math:`l(y,p)` stands for the loss loss function evaluated at the true label *y* and a prediction *p*.
+In the definitions below :math:`l(y,p)` stands for the loss loss function evaluated at the true label :math:`y` and a prediction :math:`p`.

 .. function:: HINGE